 The Derwent Valley Heritage Way runs near the estate so you could continue your walk along the River Derwent.
-You could also continue south and climb up to Froggatt edge where there are spectacular views of the Peak District.
+You could also continue south and climb up to Froggatt Edge and Curbar Edge where there are spectacular views of the Peak District.
 The wonderful Padley Gorge Trail with its babbling brook and pretty waterfalls is another good option.

 |Lumsdale Valley||2 miles (2.5 km)||This splendid walk takes you from Matlock to the beautiful wooded gorge of the Lumsdale Valley.
 The walk starts near the centre of Matlock at Matlock Green and follows the Bentley Brook through woodland to the beautiful Lumsdale Waterfalls.
 As you make your way through the gorge you'll pass several historical mill ruins, waterwheels, three mill ponds and a series of waterfalls.
 It's a beautiful area and one of the lesser known attractions of the Peak District area. |

 Several of our other walks pass through Matlock so there are plenty of options for extending your exercise.
 The Derwent Valley Heritage Way, Heights of Abraham, Cromford Canal and the Limestone Way can all be picked up in Matlock.
 View Full Details>>

 |Mam Tor||3 miles (4.5 km)||This 517 m (1,696 ft) hill in the Peak District affords fabulous views over the surrounding area.
 This circular walk starts at the car park at the southern side of the hill and takes you to the summit on well defined walking trails and stone steps.
 The scenery is beautiful and dramatic with fine views over the Hope Valley and Edale Valley.
 The area is also geologically significant with Mam Tor consisting of 320 million year old Carboniferous rocks.|

 From the summit you descend to Hollins Cross before turning south and continuing your descent to Mam Farm and Little Mam Tor.
 At Winnats Head Farm you turn west to return to the finish point.